TwelfthDoctor1/TD1-TS4-Scriptology/ConfigHandler/README.md

 `config` is to hold the ConfigParser class so that we can use some of its functions.
 At this stage, you can set up `configparser.ConfigParser()` to whatever variables you require (see ConfigParser for info).

 `main_header` is the name of the Header you plan to use.
 You can have more headers if need be, but it will require more code to handle switching of headers.
-FOr 1 headers, I recommend using the Mod Name to identify it.
+If the config file has 1 header, I recommend using the Mod Name to identify it.

 Function `get_config_dir() *No Vars` is used to get the file location/directory of the config file and return to when required.
 The `log_name` is the name of the config file (_I forgot to change it from MasterApprentice Logger, oh well_).